Cornwall Good Seafood Guide logo

 Capture Info

 Nursehound is generally taken as bycatch in longline and trawl fisheries and is often reported and landed under a mixed 'sharks' category, rather than by the species name.
-In Cornwall it is often caught in gill net fisheries.
+In Cornwall it is often caught in gill net fisheries, and occasionally they are caught in crab and lobster pots.

 References